 05 of 08

 You drink a lot of different things like juice, water and wine.
 But do you need a special glass for each beverage?
 No. Multipurpose options can be used to consume all types of liquid refreshments.

 Appliances You Never Use

-Kitchen sponges are disgusting havens for germs and bacteria.
-But you don't have to take our word for it, the U.S. Centers for Disease Control and Prevention agrees.
+Kitchen sponges that have been in use for a while are havens for germs and bacteria.
 The problem is, sponges retain moisture that promotes bacteria growth.
 And while you can wash them, they're difficult to sanitize.
-Washing dishes with clean rags and brushes are a better way to go.
+Replacing sponges often or washing dishes with clean rags and brushes can solve the issue, though.
 Keep in mind, rags must be frequently laundered.

 Sajid M, Ilyas M. PTFE-coated non-stick cookware and toxicity concerns: a perspective.
 Environ Sci Pollut Res Int.
 2017;24(30):23436-23440